Characters from the video game series S.T.A.L.K.E.R.:

 - Badass Boast: As well as a Pre Ass Kicking One Liner their famous "А ну, чики-брики и в дамки" (pronounced "a nu cheeki breeki iv damke") translates to "One!
 Two!
 I'm on top!" which is a reference to the game checkers (which is popular is Russian prisons) when one player successfully gains a new king from reaching the end of the board, essentially boasting that they have the advantage.
 It can also translate into "Shoot him in the fucking head" if localised Russian slang is taken into account.

 - Being Evil Sucks: Joining the Bandit faction in Clear Sky makes the game considerably harder than joining the Loners or staying neutral, as you make enemies of both the neutral Stalkers (who have a sizable presence on almost every map) and the very well-equipped and numerous Duty.

-- Boisterous Weakling: Despite their bluster, the bandits quickly cease to be formidable opponents.
-Borov and the entire Dark Valley gang are slain to a man by a lone stalker in their own hide-out despite having the home turf advantage (and vastly outnumbering him, obviously).
+- Boisterous Weakling: Despite their bluster, the bandits quickly cease to be formidable opponents once you get better rifles and start taking on mercenaries and the army.
+After busting into the Apo Borov and the entire Dark Valley gang are slain to a man by the Marked One in their own hide-out despite having the home turf advantage and vastly outnumbering him.

 - Colour-Coded for Your Convenience: Black and brown.

 - Enemy Mine: They have a truce with Monolith in Clear Sky with both factions sharing half of Limansk-13.
 The Bandits gain a base in better shape than the ramshackle buildings in the Zone with the Red Forest acting as a buffer to prevent more organized and well-armed factions to crush them, Monolith gains more bodies to defend the Pripyat underground, blocking off the only access to the CNPP that isn't in the Brain Scorcher's area of effect.